NeoxaChain/Neoxa/README.md

 What is Neoxa?
 -----------------
-Neoxa is a blockchain that features assets and the ability to obtain cryptocurrency while playing games.
-Neoxa is a Proof of Work minable coin.
-Proof of Game is a new way for gamers to participate in blockchain technology, simply by playing games.
-Until now, the minable cryptocurrency communities and gaming communities have been separated by a graphic card shortage.
-With Neoxa, both these communities can come together and get a piece of the block.
-See the Neoxa whitepaper: https://www.neoxa.net/whitepaper
+Neoxa is a blockchain platform that combines gaming and cryptocurrency by allowing users to earn cryptocurrency while playing games.
+It operates on a Proof of Work mining system.
+The concept of "Play to Earn" enables gamers to engage with blockchain technology by playing games and receiving rewards.
+Neoxa aims to bridge the gap between the minable cryptocurrency and gaming communities, providing an opportunity for both to benefit from the blockchain.
+For more detailed information, please refer to the Neoxa whitepaper available at https://www.neoxa.net/whitepaper.

-Neoxa aims to allow gamers to play their favourite games and at the same time earn Neoxa as a reward.
-Majority of our developers have been gaming for years and have some exciting features to add within our gaming servers.
-How will we do it?
-Well... the beauty of PC Gaming and even console (Yes, we have a way to make this happen) is that modding is available to implement all the monitoring features we need to make our vision a reality.
+Neoxa is dedicated to providing gamers with the opportunity to earn Neoxa cryptocurrency while indulging in their favorite games.
+Our team consists of experienced developers who have a deep passion for gaming, and we are excited to introduce innovative features within our gaming servers.
+Leveraging the flexibility of PC Gaming and even console platforms, we can utilize modding to incorporate the necessary monitoring functionalities to bring our vision to life.

-Time after time we see blockchains popping up with no realistic goals or the work never carried out, this is why we provide a Proof of Concept on day one of launching.
-It's important to showcase our vision and how the barebones of the system will work and expand on this over the months and years.
+In contrast to numerous blockchain projects that lack realistic goals or fail to follow through with their plans, Neoxa stands apart by delivering a Proof of Concept right from its launch.
+We believe in demonstrating the feasibility of our ideas and ensuring tangible progress, earning the trust and confidence of our community.

 License
 -------